 Hot Surface: Do Not Touch

-Do not touch moving parts after use.
+Do not touch moving parts on the spindle house assembly after use.
 They may be hot.

 Dust Inhalation & Explosion Hazard